 My Legends of Localizaton work involves a lot of research, so I regularly find myself digging through old magazines, old videos, auction sites, and the like for information.
-I regularly come across unrelated but super-interesting info, so I thought it’d be nice to start sharing some of that here on the site.
+I’m always coming across unrelated but super-interesting info, so I thought it’d be nice to start sharing some of that here on the site.
 Even if it doesn’t seem related to localization at first glance, a game’s history does often connect to its localization in interesting ways.
 So with that in mind I’m hoping to share various small findings once in a while, eventually in its own separate section.

 To start off, here’s a neat little preview of Final Fantasy VI that I came across in a February 1994 issue of Marukatsu Super Famicom, a really great magazine that’s almost unknown outside of Japan.
 This was a few months before the game’s release in Japan, so it’s interesting to see what changed at the last minute.